Albert-Gao/blog/source/_posts/24-tips-for-react-native-you-probably-want-to-know.md

 sometimes everything is right, but you still get that `packager is not running` message, instead of using CMD+R to refresh the page, you just need to click the bottom `Refresh Page` button, I know, they should be the same.
 But…

+### 1.9 For the yellowBox

+Yes, you can use `YellowBox.ignoreWarnings(['Warning: isMounted(...) is deprecated',])` to ignore the warnings which showed in a yellow box.
+But it might be better that you put the link to the GitHub issue.
+Just in case you can check it regularly, and remove it finally.

 ## 2. You are in a different environment

 ### 2.1 Different result